BuongiornoTexas/sleeper_service/README.md

 sleep blocking by powercfg requests.
 Specifically, using privacy & security setting for microphone.
 Maybe disabling device works as well.
 Neither sound like good solutions though.
+- Assuming Elgato fix the resume problem, it may be enough to simply pause/play to reset audio.
+Or maybe trigger a Streamdeck call to enable/disable channel/mix connections?